ietf-teep/architecture/draft-ietf-teep-architecture.md

-  - An installer of an Untrusted Application that depends on a given TA wants to request installation of that TA in the device's TEE so that the Untrusted Application can fully function, but the TEE needs to verify whether such a TA is actually authorized to run in the TEE and consume potentially scarce TEE resources.
+  - An installer of an Untrusted Application that depends on a given TA wants to request installation of that TA in the device's TEE so that the installation of Untrusted Application can complete, but the TEE needs to verify whether such a TA is actually authorized to run in the TEE and consume potentially scarce TEE resources.